Service personnel, students and the homeless

 Registering to vote

-If you are a member of the armed forces or the spouse or civil partner of a service person you can register:
+If you are a member of the armed forces or the spouse or civil partner of a service person you can either:

-- Either as an ordinary elector at your home address
+- register to vote as an ordinary elector at your home address

 If you register using a service declaration, you need to re-register no later than 2 months before your registration lapses.